 4) Pursue Your Passions

 What do you love most in the world?
-I guarantee you can find it in all 50 states.
+I guarantee you can find it when you visit all 50 states.
 Do you love baseball?
 That would be an amazing thing to see in each state.
 (The only baseball game I saw during my trip to visit all 50 states was a Fargo-Moorhead RedHawks game, and it was excellent.)
 Do you love wine?
 If there’s a winery in South Dakota, and I know there is because I’ve been there, you can find a winery in every state.

 My two loves are food and history, so I made sure to eat local specialties and learn historical fun facts when I went to visit all 50 states.
 Do you know which state has the longest Constitution?
 How about what the official cocktail of the city of New Orleans is?
 Well, I know, and I think both are delicious.

 OK, enough for the general tips.
 You’re looking for specifics.
-Ahead I have my best tips for visiting each state.
+Ahead I have my best tips for when you visit all 50 states.
 Plus, I link to my more detailed posts about visiting each state in every section.
 You basically won’t have to do any thinking or planning at all!